-The historic core of the village comprises Sawston Hall and grounds, the Church and numerous listed dwellings and pubs.
+The historic core of the village comprises Sawston Hall and grounds, the Church, numerous listed dwellings and pubs and listed tannery buildings.
 The former Victorian school, now housing, overlooks a green that was once a key public space for the village but is now in private hands.